Isaiah 6:8 "SEND ME!"

 Then I heard the voice of the Lord saying, "Whom shall I send?
 And who will go for us?"
 And I said, "Here am I. Send me!"

-PICTURED ABOVE IS THE OAK FIRE BURNING NW OF WILLITS, CALIFORNIA.
+PICTURED ABOVE IS THE OAK FIRE WHICH BURNED NW OF WILLITS, CALIFORNIA.

-the air quality Moderate with some ash and the sky is a burnt orange/grey color.
+the air quality moderate with some haze and the sky is a grey color.

 People are on edge, but going about their business.
 There are lots of RVs

 and campers in town - some refugees from the inland heat, smoke and fire.

 The usual idiots are on the road, speeding around with glaring lights like

 rabid rats navigating a maze.
 There are several people parking along the